greenm01/porc/README.md

     1) Python 2.7
     2) Scientific Python: SciPy (v0.11+), Numpy, & Matplotlib
     3) Scikits.audiolab
-    4) libsndfile
+    4) libsndfile, setuptools

 This is a command line tool.
+I will be working to minimuze the number of dependencies in future releases.
+One may successfully install PORC on Windows, although some extra legwork is required to get all the dependencies and environmental variables set (email me for help).

 Measurement
 ===========